If you’re wondering which landmarks in Asia to visit, you’ve landed on just the right page.

-One of the country’s most important historical landmarks is the Grand Palace built in 1782 and the Royal Family’s former residence.
+One of the most important historical Thai landmarks is the Grand Palace in Bangkok – built in 1782 and the Royal Family’s former residence.
 Today, the Grand Palace is a national museum and a must-visit place in Bangkok.
 The sprawling 218,000 m2 complex is home to various extravagant halls and government offices, but the shining star here is unquestionably Wat Phra Kaew Temple – the grandest and most sacred Buddhist temple.

 Admission: 500 Thai Baht (around USD 16)

 Address: Na Phra Lan Rd, Phra Borom Maha Ratchawang, Phra Nakhon, Bangkok 10200, Thailand

 Another natural wonder of Asia that definitely deserves a spot on your bucket list is Hạ Long Bay – Vietnam’s most iconic landmark.

 Stretching more than 1,553 km2, the “Bay of the Descending Dragon” is dotted with thousands of limestone islands and islets covered with lush vegetation jutting out from its emerald-colored waters.
 This great patch of nature, located in the northeast of Vietnam, has evolved over 5 million years and showcases the most picturesque setting imaginable.